 - Clean your house when public-works crews are cleaning the areas outside your house as a co-ordinated approach

 - Put on your mask before starting to clean.
-If you don't have one, use a wet cloth.
+If you don't have one, use cloth.

 - Ensure good ventilation by opening all doors and windows before you start to clean.